-Automatically restored notebook state: with Reactive mode enabled, you do not have to re-run your whole notebook every time you open it.
-Datalore saves the notebook state after each cell calculation, which means next time you open the notebook, the last saved state is automatically restored.
+Automatically restored notebook state: with Reactive mode enabled, notebook state is saved after each cell evaluation to ensure automatic recalculation of only those cells that are below the modified one.
 This can be particularly helpful when working on big projects.

 Easy experimenting: Reactive mode keeps the notebook state consistent by automatically recalculating the cells below the modified one.
 This means you can edit any cell in your notebook and quickly have all affected cells updated.

 Switching machines: you can switch between machines without losing the variables state.
 This allows you to start with writing code on a basic machine, switch to a more expensive GPU machine only to perform some computation-intensive task, and then switch back to a basic machine.
 With Jupyter mode selected, switching between machines clears the variables, which means that you would have to recalculate all the cells.

 Kernel menu in the editor